Skip to Main Content

 Handling and Identifying Sensitive Records

-Many of the sensitive records handled in ECU offices are not scheduled to be transferred to the University Archives.
+Many of the sensitive records handled in ECU offices are not scheduled to be transferred to the University Archivist.
 Often, the office will be required to maintain the records for a certain number of years after which, as long as there are no outstanding legal or audit holds, the records may be destroyed.
 All records that contain confidential or personally identifying information must be destroyed by our approved vendor.
 Contact the University Records Manager before destroying any records.
-If for some reason non-permanent records need to be transferred to University Records Management, contact the University Records Manager for training.
+If for some reason non-permanent records need to be transferred to University History and Records, contact the University Records Manager for training.

 Resources